jangroth/aws-certification-notes/solutions-architect-professional.md

 * Authorization still happens within RDS (not in IAM)
 * Can copy an un-encrypted RDS snapshot into an encrypted one
 * CloudTrail cannot be used to track queries made within RDS

+## SSL/SNI/MITM/DNSSEC

+### SSL Basics
+* SSL refers to Secure Sockets Layer, used to encrypt connections
+* TLS refers to Transport Layer Security, which is a newer version
+* Nowadays, TLS certificates are mainly used, but people still refer as SSL
+* Public SSL certificates are issued by Certificate Authorities (CA)
+  * Comodo, Symantec, GoDaddy, GlobalSign, Digicert, Letsencrypt, etc...
+* SSL certificates have an expiration date (you set) and must be renewed

+### SSL Handshake
+Client|Server
+-|-
+Client sends hello, cipher suits & random|.
+.|Server Response with server random & SSL certificate (Public Key) Master key (symmetric) generated and sent encrypted using the Public Key|.
+.|Server verifies Client SSL cert (optional)
+.|Master key is decrypted using Private Key
+Secure Symmetric ..|..Communication in Place

+* Asymmetric encrytion (expensive) for handshake only, symmetric after that
+* Possibility of client sending an SSL certificate as well (two-way certificate)

+### Server Name Indication (SNI)
+* SNI solves the problem of loading multiple SSL certificates onto one web server (to serve multiple websites)
+  * `www.aaa.com`, `www.bbb.com`, ...
+* It’s a “newer” protocol, and requires the client to indicate the hostname of the target server in the initial SSL handshake
+* The server will then find the correct certificate, or return the default one
+  * Has multiple certificates configured
+* Supported by ALB and NLB only, not supported by ELB

+### Man-In-The-Middle (MITM)
+* The attacker secretly relays and possibly alters the communications between two parties who believe that they are directly communicating with each other.
+* How to prevent
+  * Don’t use public-facing HTTP, use HTTPS (meaning, use SSL/TLS certicates)
+  * Use a DNS that has DNSSEC
+    * To end send a client to a pirate server, a DNS response needs to be “forged” by a server which intercepts them
+    * It is possible to protect your domain name by configuring DNSSEC
+    * Amazon Route 53 supports DNSSEC for domain registration.
+However, Route 53 does not support DNSSEC for DNS service, regardless of whether the domain is registered with Route 53.
+If you want to configure DNSSEC for a domain that is registered with Route 53, you must use another DNS service provider.
+    * You could run a custom DNS server on Ama